 Oh, nylon…the material of choice for so many.
-It was invented in the early 1930’s by the chemical giant DuPont.
+Chemists at Dupont developed it in the early 1930’s.
 This trusty polymer is an excellent material for a wide variety of applications.
-For many first-time customers new to the vast world of plastics it tends to be the default choice.
+For many customers new to the vast world of plastics it tends to be the default choice.
 Nylon may seem like a safe multipurpose material pick.
 However, one must always carefully consider the requirements of a project when considering a material for plastic fasteners.

 WHEN NOT TO CHOOSE NYLON

 Even the popular nylon has weaknesses.
 The polymer cannot withstand extreme high temperatures and long-term contact with water and many organic solvents.
 Nylon fasteners also do not perform well in applications that require low out-gassing, ultra-high strength, or clean and easy machining.
-The polymer also does not cut crisply without the need for extensive cleaning.
+The polymer also does not cut crisply so there is a need for extensive deburring.
 As a condensation polymer, nylon fasteners cannot be left in water.
 The parts are highly absorbent even from just moisture in the air.

 SO WHY NYLON?

-With all these drawbacks, where did Nylon’s reputation as a top all-around plastic material come from?
+With all these issues, where did this material's reputation as a top all-around plastic material come from?
 Well, for one thing, it’s cheap!
 Consider PEEK, a plastic that is much more chemical and heat resistant than nylon.
-PEEK fasteners can tolerate temperatures almost as high as 500° F. However Nylon fasteners can only handle only around 300°F for short periods of time.
-PEEK costs around $60 per pound while nylon only costs around $2.30.
+PEEK fasteners can tolerate temperatures almost as high as 500° F. However Nylon fasteners can handle only around 300°F for short periods of time.
+PEEK costs around $50 per pound while nylon only costs around $3.00.
 Polyphenylsulfide (PPS) can also withstand high temperatures and only costs $10 per pound but is extremely brittle, even when reinforced.
 For projects that do not require high levels of temperature and chemical resistance, nylon fasteners are the cost effective choice.